git-ecosystem/git-credential-manager/docs/architecture.md

 ## Error handling and tracing

-GCM Core operates a 'fail fast' approach to unrecoverable errors.
+GCM operates a 'fail fast' approach to unrecoverable errors.
 This usually means throwing an `Exception` which will propagate up to the entry-point and be caught, a non-zero exit code returned, and the error message printed with the "fatal:" prefix.
 For errors originating from interop/native code, you should